kestanislao09/library/README.md

 ## Things That Need Doing
  - ~~Write up the book factory function~~ done 3/3/22
  - ~~Loop to display books as cards~~ done 3/4/22
- - Figure out the logic for using the form to add new books
+ - ~~Figure out the logic for using the form to add new books~~ done 3/10/22
- - Make sure the read toggle and delete button works.
+ - ~~Make sure the read toggle and delete button works.~~ done 3/10/22
  - Style things up

  ### Self-Imposed Extra Credit